If you want to move abroad for work, the United States of America should be your number one target.

 Your employer must file a petition called Form I-129 with the U.S. Citizenship and Immigration Services (USCIS).

-You can only apply for a visa after this form is approved.
+You can only apply for a visa after this petition is approved.
 Without it, your application won’t move forward.

 3. You need a labour certification (for Some Visas)